SPORT THERAPY AND DOPING

 Protocolli cardiologici per il giudizio di idoneità allo sport agonistico.
 Ed.
 CESI.

 Oral lessons, optional courses, seminars

 Assessment methods and criteria

-During the academic year one optional course will be proposed:
+During the academic year two optional courses will be offered: